eloquent/equality/README.md

 }
 ```

-Conversely, if you use `===`, objects are not equal unless they are the same
+Conversely, if the `===` operator is used, objects are not equal unless they are
-*instance*.
+the same *instance*.
 The following snippet outputs 'not equal':

 ```php
 <?php